4 Popular Handoff Communication Tools for Nurses

 SBAR is a structured communication framework that helps healthcare professionals convey critical information in a clear and concise manner.
 It organizes information into four key components:

-Imagine a nurse is handing off a patient with a respiratory condition to the oncoming shift.
+A nurse handing off a patient with a respiratory condition to the oncoming shift:

 - Situation: "I'm calling about Mr. Smith, a 65-year-old male with COPD who is currently experiencing increased shortness of breath."